opensource-opentype/features/feature-breakdown.md

 Adobe and Microsoft also advise allowing application-wide user preferences to determine the state of seven features:

-- 'curs' 	Cursive Positioning
+- `curs` 	Cursive Positioning
-- 'expt' 	Expert Forms
+- `expt` 	Expert Forms
-- 'falt' 	Final Glyph on Line Alternates
+- `falt` 	Final Glyph on Line Alternates
-- 'jalt' 	Justification Alternates
+- `jalt` 	Justification Alternates
-- 'pwid' 	Proportional Widths
+- `pwid` 	Proportional Widths
-- 'rand' 	Randomize
+- `rand` 	Randomize
-- 'zero' 	Slashed Zero
+- `zero` 	Slashed Zero

-Finally, Adobe and Microsoft advise that usage of the "Italics" feature, 'ital', be integrated into an application's existing UI for selecting roman/italic variants of a font.
-Twardoch does not mark 'ital' as a special case.
+Finally, Adobe and Microsoft advise that usage of the "Italics" feature, `ital`, be integrated into an application's existing UI for selecting roman/italic variants of a font.
+Twardoch does not mark `ital` as a special case.